YTread Logo

 deboning northern pike a different way

-I'm doing this with a fairly stiff fillet knife, but you can actually do it with a meat cleaver.
-It's that easy to do so it's not very specific and it doesn't take a lot of a lot of talent really I still feel along the top of the Y bones along the top of the Y bone and we're going to cut right there unscrew when I run my finger over there I can actually test if there are bones no bones there I can it's a quick test is you can feel every piece you work with if there's a bone left you'll know so you can see here it is the center line fills it all this side down here there's no bones in this at all so we've got a nice straight piece here.
+It doesn't meanders and wanders everywhere.
+I'm doing this with a fairly stiff stuffing knife, but you can actually do it with a butcher knife.
+It's that easy to do, so it's not really specific to a knife and it doesn't.
+It takes a lot of talent, I really still feel the top of the bones Y along the top of the Bon W and we're going to cut the bone right there when I run my finger over there, I can actually test to see if there are bones, there's no bones there, I can, it's a quick test, you can feel every piece you work with, if there's a bone left, you'll know, so you can see here, there's the center line of your steak, all this side down here.

 If you have any copyright issue, please Contact